SegersIan/architecture-handbook/architecture-styles/event-driven.md

 Made up of decoupled event processing components that asynchronously receive and process events.
 This architectural style can be used standalone or embedded with other architectural styles.

+> There is a difference between the architectural style of pure "Event-Driven" and events and event sourcing in general.
+Therefore, for more information specific to events and not the specific architectural style.
+See [Integration Architecture > events](../integration-architecture/events/readme.md).

 ### Request-Based & Event-Based
 Majority of processes in any architectural style are request-driven, using the request-based model.
 In the event-based model, systems **react** to an event that happens.
 We are inverting the responsibility for systems to act accordingly.